SandSux/SciFi_Conky_HUD/README.md

 **Install JQ**

 JQ is a lightweight, command line JSON processor.
-If Aptitude (apt) can't find it in your existing repositories, you may need to add the line manually to your `sources.list` [More information](https://stedolan.github.io/jq/download/)
+If Aptitude (apt) can't find it in your existing repositories, you may need to add the line manually to your `sources.list` file [More information](https://stedolan.github.io/jq/download/)

 1. Run: